Copper Rich Foods & Recipes

 • Because we need copper for healthy connective tissue, it is crucial for the integrity of our veins, arteries, and blood vessels.

-• Copper helps to regulate the functioning of the cardiovascular system and assist in the synthesis of new blood vessels (angiogenesis).
+• Copper helps to regulate the functioning of the cardiovascular system and assists in the synthesis of new blood vessels (angiogenesis).
 Low levels have been linked to high cholesterol and high blood pressure.

 • We need copper to synthesise neurotransmitters like dopamine.